 Outside the Commission's purview, the regulatory landscape has changed significantly since 2016, and cryptocurrency markets have grown and evolved as well.
-The market for bitcoin is approximately 100 times larger, having at one point reached a market cap of over \$1 trillion.24 According to the CME Bitcoin Futures Report, from March 28, 2022 through April 22, 2022, CFTC regulated bitcoin futures represented approximately \$1.3 billion in notional trading volume on Chicago Mercantile Exchange ("CME") ("Bitcoin Futures") on a daily basis and notional volume was never below \$670
+The market for bitcoin is approximately 100 times larger, having at one point reached a market cap of over \$1 trillion.24 According to the CME Bitcoin Futures Report, from February 13, 2023 through March 27, 2023, CFTC regulated bitcoin futures represented between \$750 million and \$3.2 billion in notional trading volume on Chicago Mercantile Exchange ("CME") ("Bitcoin Futures") on a daily basis.25 Open interest was over \$1.4 billion for the entirety of the period and at one point was over \$2 billion.
+ETPs that primarily hold CME Bitcoin Futures have raised over \$1 billion dollars in assets.
+The CFTC has exercised its regulatory jurisdiction in bringing a number of enforcement actions related to bitcoin and against trading platforms that offer cryptocurrency trading.26 As of February 14, 2023 the NYDFS has granted no fewer than thirty-four BitLicenses,27 including to established public payment companies like PayPal Holdings, Inc. and Square, Inc., and limited purpose trust charters to entities providing cryptocurrency custody services.
+In addition, the Treasury's Office of Foreign Assets Control ("OFAC") has brought enforcement actions over apparent violations of the sanctions laws in connection with the